rstudio/pins-r/README.md

 ## Python

-All the functionality available in `pins` can also be used from Python as well, first install the `pins`
+Experimental support for `pins` is also available in Python.
+However, since the Python interface currently makes use of the R package, the R runtime needs to be installed when using `pins` from Python.
+To get started, first install the `pins`
 module:

 ``` bash